VictorGerin/Logisim_CPU/Circuits/Docs/OpCode.md

 41 |    cmv.slt rd, rs    	        |	--ssssdd dd101100
 42 |    cmv.sle rd, rs    	        |	--ssssdd dd101110
 43 |    cmv.sgt rd, rs    	        |	--ssssdd dd101111

+load and store rd, on memory using rs16 address
+47 |    load  rd, rs16			|	--ssssdd dd011110
+48 |    store rd, rs16			|	--ssssdd dd011111

+copy upper and lower byte of pc to RD when performe any move pc the current upper byte will be store so executing mvlpc than after mvupc will store the addres of mvlpc doing mvupc first may cause side efects and bugs
+49 |    mvupc rd 			|	------dd dd011101
+50 |    mvlpc rd 			|	------dd dd011100